Confidential Machine Learning on Untrusted Platforms: A Survey: Hybrid Composition

-To have a better idea how the cost differences look like, we prepare the tables \ref{tab:arithmetic_cmp} and \ref{tab:linearAlgebra_cmp}.
-Since this comparison is done with a specific hardware configuration and software implementation, readers should only focus on the relative differences rather than the actual numbers.
+We have formally analyzed different crypto implementations for each of the major operations.
+However, some of them look close in terms of bigO complexity levels.
+To have a better idea how the cost differences look like for the different implementations of the same operator, we also prepare Table \ref{tab:arithmetic_cmp}.
+Since this comparison rests on a specific hardware configuration and software implementation, readers should only focus on the relative differences rather than the actual numbers.
 After a careful study of available AHE and SHE implementations, we choose the most efficient one for each category: we use the HELib library \cite{halevi13} for the RLWE encryption scheme and implement the Paillier cryptosystem \cite{paillier99} for the AHE encryption scheme.
-The ObliVM (oblivm.com) library is adopted for the garbled circuits.
+We adopt the ObliVM (oblivm.com) library for the garbled circuits.
 We also take the AHE scheme for the multiplicative triplet generation when using the randomized secret sharing (SecSh) method.
-We pick cryptographic parameters\footnote{The Paillier cryptosystem uses 2048-bit key-size.
-The degree of the corresponding cyclotomic polynomial in RLWE scheme is set to $\phi(m)$ = 12, 000 and c = 7 modulus switching matrices, which gives us h = 600 slots for message packing.}corresponding to $112$-bit security.
+We pick cryptographic parameters\footnote{The Paillier cryptosystem uses a 2048-bit key size.
+We set the degree of the corresponding cyclotomic polynomial in the RLWE scheme to $\phi(m)$ = 12, 000 and c = 7 modulus switching matrices, which gives us h = 600 slots for message packing.}corresponding to $112$-bit security.
 All schemes allow at least 32-bit messages-space overall.
-Moreover, the RLWE parameters allow one full vector replication and at least two levels of multiplication.
-Note again that the GC and SecSh costs are for the two-party setting and thus also involve the communication between the two parties.
-Thus, we also include the bytes for communication for these methods.
-We run the experiments on Intel i7-4790K CPU running at 4.0 GHz using 32 GB RAM with Ubuntu 18.04.
+The RLWE parameters allow one full vector replication and at least two levels of multiplication.
+Note that the GC and SecSh costs are for the two-party setting, which has to involve communication costs between the two parties.
+Thus, we also include the bytes of exchanged messages for these methods.
+We run the experiments on an Intel i7-4790K CPU running at 4.0 GHz using 32 GB RAM with Ubuntu 18.04.